drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 * Input: Architectural posts + Training dataset (Data items 1 and 7)
 * Output: Data items 4 and 6.

   - Step 3.1.
-Set 1: All terms from architectural posts plus all terms from training dataset.
+Set 1: All terms from architectural posts plus all terms from the training dataset.
     * Input: Set 1 = Architectural posts + Training dataset (Data items 1 and 7)

   - Step 3.2.
 Using Word2vec to train Set 1.
-    * Output : vector of each terms in Set 1.
+    * Output: vector of each term in Set 1.

   - Step 3.3.
-Calculating the similarities between the QA and AT terms that we manually identified (Data item 2 and 3) and the terms in Set 1.
+Calculating the similarities between the QA and AT terms that we manually identified (Data items 2 and 3) and the terms in Set 1.
     * Method: `word2vec.similarty by word(t)`
     * Output: similarities values between terms